Etza/trmxclient/trmxClient/readme.txt

 	    <sendPort>9000</sendPort>
     	<recvPort>9001</recvPort>

 	3.3.
 Set the directory that contains the media files.
 Could be on HD or USB.
+For videos it is recomended to use photo-JPEG compression - quality 75%, 15 fps.

 		<mediaDirPath>/home/media<mediaDirPath>